chattyfish/taan/README.md

-# TAA - The Advisors Alliance framework of Mixture of Experts
+# TAA - The Advisors Alliance Network of Mixture of Experts

 In the field of artificial intelligence, the combination of smaller AI models to form a larger, more complex model is a topic of ongoing research.
 Various strategies have been proposed and implemented to achieve this goal.